glpi-project/doc-agent/source/installation/windows-command-line.rst

    server target or for WinRM remote inventory.
    (By default: empty)

+``SSL_FINGERPRINT=fingerprint`` (needs MSI installer >= 1.3)
+   Specifies the fingerprint of the ssl server certificate to trust.

+   The fingerprint to use can be retrieved in agent log by temporarily enabling `no-ssl-check` option.

 ``TAG=tag``
    Marks the computer with the tag *tag* .
 (By default: empty)